 3) Unavailability of Required Level of Care in the Home Country

 (a) Is not, or is no longer, available in the country where the applicant is living.
 This evidence should be from a central or local health authority, a local authority, or a doctor or other health professional in the country in question.
 If the required care has been provided through a private arrangement, the applicant must provide details of that arrangement and why it is no longer available.

-In addition, in all cases the applicant must provide evidence from the sponsor that the sponsor can provide the maintenance, accommodation and care required, in the form of any or all of the following:
+Accordingly, the applicant must provide evidence from the sponsor in the form of any or all of the following:

 - Original bank statements covering the last six months

 - Other evidence of income – such as pay slips, income from savings, shares, bonds – covering the last six months

 - Relevant information on outgoings, e.g. Council Tax, utilities, etc, and on support for anyone else who is dependent on the sponsor